lennihein/cpu-emulator/doc/04_backend.md

   - We use a modified version of Tomasulo's Algorithm described in sec:tomasulo -->

 The Execution Engine is the central component of a CPU.
 It is the component responsible for actually performing computations, by executing the stream of instructions provided by the frontend.
 Just like the Execution Engine of modern x86 processors, our Execution Engine executes instructions out-of-order, i.e. not necessarily in the order of the incoming instruction stream.
 In order to preserve the semantics of the program, any data dependencies have to be honored during reordering.
-For this we use a modified version of Tomasulo's Algorithm, that is described in detail in [@sec:tomasulo].
+For this we use a modified version of Tomasulo's Algorithm, that is described in detail in [@sec:Tomasulo].
 <!-- although the frontend passes instructions in program order to the Execution Engine, the order in which these instructions are actually executed usually differs. -->

 <!-- - Contains Reservation Station with a fixed number of slots